California just passed the country’s toughest online privacy law

 While all eyes were on California’s foundering net neutrality bill, state legislators were scrambling to create an at least equally important and powerful online privacy law by combining efforts from several politicians and advocates.

-In marathon legislative sessions today, it passed both the state’s Senate and Assembly unanimously and went to Governor Jerry Brown for his signature.
-Known as AB375 for its origins in the state Assembly, the new law goes into effect in January 2020–leaving plenty time for further haggling over specifics.
+In marathon legislative sessions today, it passed both the state’s Senate and Assembly unanimously.
+Governor Jerry Brown quickly signed the legislation.
+Originally known as AB375 for its origins in the state Assembly, the new law, called the California Consumer Privacy Act, goes into effect in January 2020–leaving plenty time for further haggling over specifics.

 AB375 is rooted in the right of privacy added to the California constitution in 1972.
 In essence, it provides all California residents the right to know what data is being collected on them, for what purpose, and with whom it’s being shared.
 The legislation further requires companies that collect this data to delete all of it upon request.